JonathanGrossman/mongodb_basics/02_node_crud.md

 run().catch(console.dir);
 ```

 The variable `one_db_user` stores a single document.
-Because you didn't pass a query argument into the `findOne()` method, the method returns the most recently inserted document.
+Because you didn't pass a query argument into the `.findOne()` method, the method returns the most recently inserted document.
 The line `console.log(one_db_user);` prints that document to the console, like so below.

 ```node
 { _id: 5fa406ec3f4b71a70ae05dab, first: 'Jane', last: 'Doe' }